Stomach Cancer

 • Frequent hand washing

-• Avoiding contact with vomitus
+• Avoiding contact with excrement or vomitus

 • Regular checkups